sayansaha934/Garments-Recommendation-System/README.md

 - **Step6:** Install requirements `pip install -r requirements.txt`
 - **Step7:** Run `store_features.py` (This step extracts features from all images and stores in `features.pkl` file)
 - **Step8:** Run `app.py`

+# Future works
+All images and its corressponding feature vector will be stored in a database.